Brawl Stars: How to Use the Angels vs. Demons Tier List

 • Clancy

-This is where the event can feel cruel.
-Bull, El Primo, Rosa, Jacky, Frank, Hank, and Doug can all stomp careless teams on the correct map, but that is a smaller slice of the mode than most players want to admit.
-If the enemy has decent spacing, knockback, or anti-dive control, these picks spend too much of the match trying to enter the fight.
-Mico and Lily can create chaos, but chaos is not the same thing as consistency.
-Clancy falls hardest here because his documented nerfs pulled down both normal pressure and Super threat, so he no longer gets the same payoff for surviving to his stronger moments.
+This is where the event feels cruel to pure brawlers.
+Bull, El Primo, Rosa, Jacky, Frank, Hank, and Doug can stomp careless teams on the right map, but against decent spacing, knockback, or anti-dive they spend the match just trying to reach the fight.
+Mico and Lily create chaos, which is not the same as consistency.
+Clancy drops hardest because the April 2026 update nerfed him directly: his main attack went from a flat 1600 at every level to 1200 at level 1, 1400 at level 2, and 1600 at level 3, and his level-3 Super damage dropped from 1520 to 1400.
+That cuts both his normal pressure and his Super threat, so he no longer cashes in for surviving to his strong moments.

 Advertisement